shakilmith/documentaion/javafx/shape/rectangle/rectangle.md

 ## Add Rectangle to the Scene Graph

-For displaing the Recatagle shape, we have to add it to the container node like in Group container.
-Below is a complete example that shows a rectangle shape on the scene.
+For displaying the Recatagle shape, we have to add it to the container node like in Group container.
+Below is a complete example that shows a rectangle shape in the scene.

 ```js
 package com.javaondemand;